apalarcon/LATTIN/README.md

 * Second Method

-1 - Clone LATTIN repository
+1 - Clone LATTIN repository.
 2 - Verify you have installed all packages requiered for LATTIN (see LATTIN requirements section).
 If you use an Anaconda environment, please be sure you have activate the environment.
-3 - run install_lattin.sh
+3 - run install_lattin.sh.